DDriggs00/mavlinkinterface/Documentation/Passive/cameraVideoStart.md

 # cameraVideoStart( time \<optional>, resolution \<optional> )
 Starts the camera recording video.
 The video will end when either the cameraVideoStop is called, the optional timer ends, or the internal storage runs out.

-## Arguments
+## Parameters
 time (integer, optional):
-: The number of seconds to record video before automatically ending
+> The number of seconds to record video before automatically ending

 resolution (string, optional):
-: Used to reduce the resolution the camera is recording at.
-Default is 1080p (camera max)
+> Used to reduce the resolution the camera is recording at.
+> Default is 1080p (camera max)

 ## Return Values
 Returns a JSON-formatted string string.